GravityKit/GravityView/readme.txt

 == Changelog ==

+= develop =

+* Fixed: Fatal error on some hosts due to a conflict with one of the plugin dependencies (psr/log)

 = 2.16.2 on December 14, 2022 =

 * Fixed: Views would take an abnormally long time to load